-- meta-fsl-bsp-release

-- updates for meta-fsl-arm, poky, and meta-openembedded layers

-- updates for meta-fsl-demos
+- meta-fsl-bsp-release - · meta-bsp updates for meta-fsl-arm, poky, and meta-openembedded layers - meta-sdk updates for meta-fsl-demos and distros

-Yocto Project community layer
+Yocto Project community layers

-- meta-fsl-arm: provides support for the base and for Freescale ARM reference boards. - meta-fsl-arm-extra: provides support for 3rd party and partner boards. - · meta-fsl-demos: additional items to aid in development. - meta-fsl-community-base: often renamed to base.
+- meta-fsl-arm: provides support for the base and for Freescale ARM® reference boards. - meta-fsl-arm-extra: provides support for 3rd party and partner boards. - meta-fsl-demos: additional items to aid in development and exercise board capabilities. - meta-fsl-community-base: often renamed to base.
 Provides base configuration for FSL Community BSP. - meta-openembedded: Collection of layers for the OE-core universe.
 See layers.openembedded.org/. - poky: basic Yocto Project items in Poky.
 See the Poky README for details. - meta-browser: provides several browsers. - meta-qt5: provides Qt5.

 References to community layers in this document are for all the layers in Yocto Project except meta-fsl-bsp-release.
-Freescale i.MX boards are configured in the meta-fsl-arm layer.
-This includes U-Boot, the Linux kernel, and reference board specific details.
+Freescale i.MX boards are configured in the meta-fsl-bsp-release and meta-fsl-arm layers.
+This includes U-Boot, the Linux kernel, and reference board-specific details.

 Freescale provides an additional layer called the Freescale BSP Release, named meta-fsl-bsp-release, to integrate a new Freescale release with the FSL Yocto Project Community BSP.
 The meta-fsl-bsp-release layer aims to release the updated and new Yocto Project recipes and machine configurations for new releases that are not yet available on the existing meta-fsl-arm and meta-fsl-demos layers in the Yocto Project.
 The contents of the Freescale BSP Release layer are recipes and machine configurations.
-In many cases, other layers implement recipes or include files and the Freescale release layer provides updates to the recipes by either appending to a current recipe, or including a component and updating with patches or source locations.
+In many test cases, other layers implement recipes or include files and the Freescale release layer provides updates to the recipes by either appending to a current recipe, or including a component and updating with patches or source locations.
 Most Freescale release layer recipes are very small because they use what the community has provided and update what is needed for each new package version that is unavailable in the other layers.